-Description: Thallus squamulose to subcrustose, heteromerous, brownish to brownish-greenish grey, often faintly pruinose, never darker at margin, thin.
-Squamules 1-4 mm broad, flattened, smooth, contiguous, not imbricate, usually forming a rosette-like thallus reaching 9 cm in diam., developing on a black hypothallus; marginal squamules often elongated, rounded, often somewhat concave at tips, always epruinose; edge of squamules crenulate, concolorous with upper surface.
-Lower surface dark, attached by dark rhizohyphae.
-Upper cortex thin, paraplectenchymatous, poorly delimited from the algal layer; medulla loose, of a mixture of elongated and spherical hyphae; lower cortex absent, the medulla becoming darker in lower part; rhizohyphae dark, 3-4(-4.5) µm thick.
-Perithecia laminal, pyriform, half immersed, not flattened, 0.2-0.3 mm across, without involucrellum.
-Paraphyses absent, substituted by periphyses; perithecial wall colourless to brown, especially near the ostiole.
+Description: Thallus squamulose to subcrustose, brownish to greenish grey-brown, often faintly pruinose, never darker at margin, 0.16-0.36 mm thick.
+Squamules 1-4 mm broad, flattened, smooth, contiguous, not imbricate, usually forming a rosette-like thallus reaching 9 cm in diam., developing on a black hypothallus; marginal squamules often elongated, rounded and often somewhat concave at tips, always epruinose; edge of squamules crenulate, concolorous with upper surface.
+Lower surface dark, attached by 3-4(-4.5) µm thick, dark rhizohyphae.
+Upper cortex thin, paraplectenchymatous, poorly delimited from the algal layer; medulla loose, of a mixture of elongated and spherical hyphae; lower cortex absent, the medulla becoming darker in lower part.
+Perithecia laminal, pyriform, immersed, not flattened, 0.2-0.3 mm across, without involucrellum.
+Exciple colourless to brownish, especially near the ostiole; paraphyses absent, substituted by periphyses.
 Asci 8-spored, unitunicate, clavate, thin-walled, not or only slightly thickened at apex, without ocular chamber, the wall I-.
 Ascospores 1-celled, hyaline, clavate, thin-walled, (15-)17-22(-24) x (5-)6-8(-9) µm, biseriately arranged in the asci.
 Photobiont chlorococcoid.
-Spot tests: cortex and medulla K-, C-, KC-, P- UV-.
+Spot tests: cortex and medulla K-, C-, KC-, P-, UV-.
 Chemistry: without lichen substances.

 Note: a boreal-montane to arctic-alpine, circumpolar species found on plant debris, mosses and bare, humus-rich soil on calciferous ground near or above treeline; perhaps less common than C. cinereum in the mountains of southern Italy.